jmwislez/fli3d/HARDWARE.md

 ![AI Thinker ESP32-CAM with OV2640](https://www.tinytronics.nl/shop/image/cache/data/product-2132/ESP32CAM_1-1000x1000.jpg)

 The camera is of course not very fast, and wifi transmission and storage further slow it down.
-At low res
+At low resolution, frame rates can be 25 Hz or higher.
+At full resolution, this is rather 1 Hz.

 The board interfaces to the ESP32 minikit over the serial connection.
 All acquired telemetry is exchanged in both directions, so that both units have the full telemetry to send over WiFi, for redundancy.
 Telemetry and images are stored on the SD card.
 The SD card can also contain a configuration file, which allows to override default WiFi settings.